The author is a guitarist and bassist with over 35 years of experience as a musician.

 The second option is to use the TS9 as more of a boost.
 This may be the method of choice for players with amps that are already putting out high-gain distortion, such as the Peavey 6505.
 In this case, you leave the Drive at its lowest setting and crank the Level, adjusting the Tone control as you wish.

-This is an alternative method I sometimes use with my Marshall, and in this case I’d crank the amp’s gain control to the max.
-This purpose of the pedal in this setup isn’t to directly add distortion but to push the amp harder (indirectly creating a bit more distortion) and also to tighten up and compress the sound.
+This is an alternative method I sometimes use with my Marshall, and in this case, I’d crank the amp’s gain control to the max.
+The purpose of the pedal in this setup isn’t to directly add distortion but to push the amp harder (indirectly creating a bit more distortion) and also to tighten up and compress the sound.

 So what about using the Tube Screamer for metal with a solid-state amp?
 I played through a Peavey Bandit, one of the older American-made versions, for a long time.
 This amp already has a lot of gain and compression, and I never felt the need to add a pedal.
 But I did experiment from time to time, especially with the Clean channel, and with the Lead channel in vintage mode.

 If you have a solid-state amp you don’t feel has enough firepower, you can certainly employ method one above.
 There are no tubes to cook of course, but you can take advantage of the overdrive and tone of the TS9 to pile some thick distortion on your amp’s already distorted sound.

-Aside from the TS9, there are bunch of Tube Screamers and similar models on the market today:
+Aside from the TS9, there are a bunch of Tube Screamers and similar models on the market today: